thinkful-ei-gecko/alexander-bookmarks-server/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+## Postmortem

+The best thing to do first is sketch out the architecture and ensure all your files/directories are put together.
+Consider the structures for testing, fixtures, any new directories to hold the app itself, seeding, databases, etc.

+`require('dotenv').config` is required anywhere you use environmental variables, including `setup.js`.

+I used the sql from the prior assignment to create the migrations, and had to reconfigure them to accept UUIDs as primary keys with an extension.
+I made sure to define the primary key properly, and hit some problems making the keys match the table structure.
+I also hit a major problem exporting the bookmarks-service object properly.
+For some reason, I keep wrapping exports in object unnecessarily - a holdover from React?...